mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 The *prepare-ready* variants can for instance be used to start a payment before the payment amount is known.
 This could for instance be because goods are still being scanned at a cash register or to support [loyalty flows](loyalty).

+For a client to start a payment flow - the client first has to detect that a customer is present, ready and willing to pay.
+In the following descriptions of payment flows it is assumed that the client has already detected a customer.
+How to detect a MobilePay customer can be read under [Payment Option Detection](Payment_Option_detection).

 ### <a name="instant"></a>Instant Payment Flow

 The sequence diagram below shows a sunshine scenario for an instant payment flow.
 First, a user checks in on a PoS without an active payment in-progress.
 Then the client *initiates* a new instant payment on that PoS that is immediately ready for user approval and a payment request is immediately sent to the users app for approval.
 At this point the state of the payment is *IssuedToUser*.
 Once the user accepts the payment request and the payment amount has been reserved, MobilePay automatically initiates capture and the payment state changes to *Captured* and a receipt is shown in the user's app.